 Version Date of review/change(s) Page and paragraphs affected Summary of update

-November 2022 New policy
+New policy November 2022

-November 2023 No changes
+V1 November 2023 No changes

-Introduction 3
+V1 November 2024 No changes

-Eligibility 3
+1. Introduction 3

-Applying for flexible working 3
+2. Eligibility 3

-Receipt of a request for flexible working 5
+3. Applying for flexible working 3

-Meeting to discuss the request 5
+4. Receipt of a request for flexible working 5

-Following the meeting to discuss the request 6
+5. Meeting to discuss the request 5

-Right of appeal 7
+6. Following the meeting to discuss the request $\dots$ 6

-Extension of time limits 7
+7. Right of appeal 7

-Withdrawal of application 7
+8. Extension of time limits 7

-Other resources .7
+9. Withdrawal of application 7

-Eligibility Applying for flexible working Receipt of a request for flexible working Meeting to discuss the request Following the meeting to discuss the request Right of appeal Extension of time limits Withdrawal of application
+10 Other resources -